huggingface/blog/sentiment-analysis-python.md

 ### 4. Run sentiment analysis on the tweets
-Now we can put our new skills to work and run sentiment analysis on our data! 🎉
+Now you can put our new skills to work and run sentiment analysis on your data! 🎉

-We will use one of the models available on the Hub fine-tuned for [sentiment analysis of tweets](https://huggingface.co/finiteautomata/bertweet-base-sentiment-analysis).
-Like we did in other sections of this post, we will use the [pipeline class](https://huggingface.co/docs/transformers/main_classes/pipelines) to make the predictions with this model:
+You will use one of the models available on the Hub fine-tuned for [sentiment analysis of tweets](https://huggingface.co/finiteautomata/bertweet-base-sentiment-analysis).
+Like in other sections of this post, you will use the [pipeline class](https://huggingface.co/docs/transformers/main_classes/pipelines) to make the predictions with this model:

 ```python
 from transformers import pipeline